 Even in Italy the patient suspected of having spread the virus on the first two infected people from Codogno is negative, without even a trace of antibodies, and there is still no trace of the origin of the other outbreaks in Veneto.

-Doctors fear that the spread could accelerate and widen if they are no longer able to pinpoint the sources of coronavirus outbreaks, or identify all infected and quarantine them.
+Doctors fear that the spread could accelerate and widen if they are no longer able to pinpoint the sources of coronavirus outbreaks, or to identify all infected and quarantine them.
 To make matters worse, coronavirus symptoms are often so mild that a spreader may not be aware that they are infected.

 People are unlikely to die from mild cases, but keeping them running around "is really bad news if you're trying to stop a pandemic," he said.
 Mackay about subtle symptoms.